johanaarstein/dotlottie-player/README.md

 The component is built with Lit and compiled with Rust.
 It's compatible with server side rendering, and like any good web component it's framework agnostic.

+If you only need to render animations as SVG we've made light version: [@johanaarstein/dotlottie-player-light](https://www.npmjs.com/package/@johanaarstein/dotlottie-player-light).

 ## Demo

 Here is [a demo](https://www.aarstein.media/en/dev/dotlottie-player), running on Next.js 13 using TypeScript.